petergombos/cantrip/README.md

 $ curl http://cantrip.kriekapps.com/randomID/todos/some-randomly-generated-id
 ```

-So we have our milk and now would like to PATCH our todo object to be compleated, all we have to do is:
+So we have our milk and now would like to PATCH our todo object to be completed, all we have to do is:

 ```bash
 $ curl \